Niellles/idownvotedbecause/stackoverflow/wronglanguage.md

 {::comment} I am delibrately avoiding contractions here, so ESL people can read it easier. {:/}

 ## We can't read your language {#introduction}
-Contrary to popular belief, we can not read your mind; only what you write.
-When we can not comprehend what you write, we can not answer the question.
+Contrary to popular belief, we cannot read your mind; only what you write.
+When we cannot comprehend what you write, we cannot answer the question.

 ## Why this is a problem {#whythisisaproblem}
 Your post is not in English.
 That's okay!
 However, Stack overflow is in English, so anything not in English does not get answered.